Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Preliminaries

-Note that, in general, the profinite topology of a residually finite group $\Gamma$ may induce a strictly coarser topology on a subgroup $\Delta$ than the profinite topology of $\Delta$ itself.
+induced by the inclusions. \end{proposition} Note that, in general, the profinite topology of a residually finite group $\Gamma$ may induce a strictly coarser topology on a subgroup $\Delta$ than the profinite topology of $\Delta$ itself.
 Thus, care needs to be taken to distinguish between the profinite groups $\Db$, the closure of $\Delta$ within $\Gh$, and $\widehat{\Delta}$, the profinite completion of $\Delta$, which are not isomorphic in such an event.
-However, in specific cases, we know that the profinite topology of $\Gamma$ must indeed induce on $\Delta$ its full profinite topology.
+However, in specific cases, we know that the profinite topology of $\Gamma$ must indeed induce on $\Delta$ its full profinite topology, which means that there is an isomorphism $h \colon \widehat{\Delta} \xrightarrow{\sim} \Db \subseteq \Gh$ making the diagram commute.
 For instance, it is well-known that this occurs if $\Delta$ has finite index in $\Gamma$; see e.g., \cite[Lemma 3.1.4]{RZ}.
 Another case is when $\Gamma$ is the fundamental group of a graph of residually finite groups over a finite graph with finite edge groups and $\Delta$ is a vertex group.
-In that case, we obtain the following Corollary to Proposition \ref{Prop::completion of fundamental group}.
+In that case, we obtain the following corollary to Proposition~\ref{Prop::completion of fundamental group}.

-\begin{corollary} Let $\ggx$ be a graph of groups over a finite graph such that each vertex group is a strongly complete profinite group and each edge group is finite.
+\begin{corollary}[Proposition 6.5.6 in \cite{Ribes_Graphs}] Let $\ggx$ be a graph of finite groups over a finite graph $\Xi$.
 Then $\ggx$ forms an injective graph of profinite groups and

-is an isomorphism of profinite groups. \end{corollary} \begin{proof} Choose a spanning tree $\Theta$ for $\Xi$.
-Profinite groups are residually finite, so the abstract fundamental group $\Gamma = \PAT$ must be residually finite by \cite[Proposition II.2.6.12(a)]{Serre}.
-Hence the conditions of Proposition \ref{Prop::completion of fundamental group} are satisfied, and we find that $(\overline{\Gs}, \Xi,\Theta)$ is an injective graph of profinite groups with